Saturday, March 21, 2020

 "I shall never forget the day Laura died..." his narration opens the film.
 Not his only lie, it'll turn out, but everybody's lying about something.
 Lydecker is introduced while typing in the bathroom as McPherson comes in to question him.
 In a flashback we also see how Laura talked Waldo into endorsing a product for a campaign she was working on when she was just barely 20 years old.
 Since then, he's been a devoted confidant, even if his acerbic wit and venomess pen can get those she knows in trouble with whoever he doesn't care for.
 In this case, it's her fiance Shelby (Vincent Price) who came from a lower class then Laura's circles, notable for his choice in alcohol and his possible lack of recognizing classical music pieces.
 Also, apparently Laura was having second thoughts about the engagement, especially as their friend Ann Treadwell (Judith Anderson, who was Mrs. Danvers in "Rebecca", so she's been known for being in movies about women in paintings) apparently had a crush on Shelby.

-While she has a thing for Shelby, everybody else seems to be falling in love with Laura, into the Detective who, even on off-hours haunts her home as the on-call standby officer guarding the place during late night stakeouts.
+While she has a thing for Shelby, everybody else seems to be falling in love with Laura, including the Detective who, even on off-hours haunts her home as the on-call standby officer guarding the place during late night stakeouts.
 Dana Andrews is a bit of forgotten movie star now, but was a stern and quiet everyman and was in a decent amount of big films including "The Ox-Bow Incident" and "The Best Years of Our Lives", but he's most known for this performance.
 So is Gene Tierney for that matter; she never thought much of this performance of hers, despite being the one she's most famous for, and I kinda get that.
-I'm told that she goes through 27 different costume changes through the movie, which would indicate that she enters and leaves the scene at least that many times, and yet she feels like she's barely in the movie.
+I'm told that she goes through 27 different costume changes through the movie, which would indicate that she enters and leaves the scene at least that many times, and yet it feels like she's barely in the movie.
 Except for the flashback sequence from Waldo's recollection, we don't even see her 'til halfway through the movie, outside of the movie.
 (Which shocked the fuck out of me when I saw this film, up until then, this would've just been a typical barebones film noir of the time.)
 Oh sorry, SPOILERS on the 80-year-film, she's not dead!
 She is a suspect in a murder.

 Clifton Webb received the first of his three Oscar nominations for the role.
 He's an interesting character himself, who hadn't been in a feature film in at least a decade and a half before "Laura", mostly being known at the time as a stage actor who actually rejected Hollywood for much of his career.
 He ended up getting typecast for this weirdly sexless role of a old man in love with a woman less then half her age, despite his whole character having several homosexual allusions.
-Webb was gay and flamboyant naturally, so it wasn't going to be tempered, but that's another weird oddity of the film.
+Webb was gay and naturally flamboyant, so it wasn't going to be tempered, but that's another weird oddity of the film.
 Roger Ebert observed that all the love triangles drama in the movie would make more sense if Laura was a boy.
 He's not wrong, Webb's performance is one of my all-time favorites by the way.
 He's got all the best quips and he just chews the art direction out of the movie.

 And this is goood art direction too; it was one of five Oscar nominations the film got, winning for the movie's cinematography, although ironically it was the movie's score by David Raksin that somehow wasn't nominated, that most people at the time took from the film.
 Oddly, I find the score kind of an underplayed and quiet score for most of the film; reminds me a lot of Trent Reznor's & Atticus Ross's score for "The Social Network" in how it somehow sticks out and yet much of the movie is weirdly quiet, especially for a Preminger film.
 Preminger doesn't have a lot of distinguishing characteristics between films, but he often had very pronounced scores, and usually quite contemporary ones for the time, "Anatomy of a Murder" or "The Man With the Golden Arm" have very infamous scores that almost play like characters themselves in the movies, but here, it's not needed.

 "Laura" been remade a few times over the years, mostly bad TV movie adaptation, even Truman Capote of all people took a shot at it once.
 There's been a few rumors over the years of James Ellroy purportedly penning a future remake.
 I'm not exactly sure why we're that interested in remaking this one.
 I guess some people like the obsession angles with the characters, although part of me thinks that's mostly from people who love "Vertigo" too much and look at this movie as a predecessor to it, which I guess it, but I actually find that the least interesting parts of the movie and Preminger wisely simmered those parts down as much as he can; this is where the casting helps.
-Vincent Pryce, for instance, was not the horror icon at the time; he was actually a good handsome up-and-coming actor and singer back then, but yeah, nowadays you can see those aspects of him that made him such a delightful presence throughout the schlock eras of horror years later.
+Vincent Pryce, for instance, was not the horror icon at the time; he was actually a good handsome up-and-coming actor and singer back then, but yeah, nowadays you can see those aspects of him that made him such a delightful presence throughout the schlock eras of horror films years later.

 I guess part of it is that it's somewhat forgotten.
 I don't ever hear this movie brought up these days; it even gets forgotten among film noir buffs a lot who are often more intrigued by the really hard-boiled stuff of that time, myself included in that group; I've got a few Raymond Chandler audiobooks I've been going through as well.
 Either that or some of the deeper cuts in that film noir era.
 "The Big Sleep", "Detour", "He Walked By Night", "Night and the City", "The Naked City" those kind of films that in hindsight might seem more influential at large.
 I think that helps make Laura stand out though.
 It's far more unique and absurd then those movies.
 It's not quite a parody of film noir, which barely existed at the time, but it takes more unique chances then most of those other films did.
 It's such a high society, glamorous, absurd, camp, look at murder that it becomes far more difficult to pin it down then other similar films of the era.